January 22, 2019

 It’s a new year, and you are thinking about how much more can be accomplished.
 About how to gear up towards the next level of performance.
 Businesses of all sizes are looking for a contribution to fleet productivity and avoidance of downtime.
 Right after safety, the priority is ROI.

 When your fleet tracking solution also monitors the engine performance along with sub-systems (such as ignition system, exhaust gas cleaning system), that information can be utilized for preventive maintenance.
 Your fleet driver can receive an alert to be able to take preemptive action before a breakdown occurs, and a maintenance stop can be scheduled.
-While this type of Diagnostic Service can raise the efficiency of commercial fleet operation, it can also improve Vehicle Maintenance.
+While this type of Diagnostic Service can raise the efficiency of commercial fleet operation, it can also improve fleet management cost savings.
 Our recent survey of Azuga customers shows that three out of four customers report a reduction in vehicle wear-and-tear, an average of 53% reduction.

 How many customers can you attend to in a day?
 That’s the key question for productivity.